DoPe-EyeSZ/FOOD-REC/README.md

 - try creating table
    - table not creating for some reason

+- db queries work successfully
+   - tables do not show in pgadmin though

 NEXT STEPS:
 - figure out hwo to approach using sqlite and psotgresql (both or just one)
 - convert all to postgresql